The Story of Twig Terrariums

 Twig Terrariums is a verdant venture sprung from the minds of two old friends, Michelle Inciarrano and Katy Maslow.
-Twig's open studio and shop is located in the Gowanus neighborhood of Brooklyn (County of Kings, NYC), where you can find all types of terrariums (moss, plant, succulent, and air plant), do-it-yourself kits, unique gardening items and funky flora, as well as cool and unique gifts for just about anyone.
+Twig's open studio and shop is located in the Ditmas Park neighborhood of Brooklyn (County of Kings, NYC), where you can find all types of terrariums (moss, plant, succulent, and air plant), do-it-yourself kits, plants and pots, as well as cool and unique gifts for just about anyone.
+It's also a great time to discuss building your own plant and terrarium collection!
 Twig offers the ultimate in personalization - custom terrariums with scenes ranging from nice to naughty to nature lovin'!
+Just imagine your fave memory captured in miniature and moss!

 Twig began on a whim - Michelle, a lifelong plant nerd, convinced Katy, a skeptical poet, to gather some mosses and repurpose a cruet jar from her kitchen cabinet.
 What happened from there is a devotion and obsession that has yet to quit.
 The Twig chicks spent the next year experimenting with terrariums in all types of glass vessels, apothecary jars, kitchenware, tiny perfume bottles, gum ball machines, giant handblown pieces, chemistry flasks, and any odd glass object found on one of their epic antiquing adventures across the country.